 The Royal Borough of Greenwich is undertaking a range of temporary measures to enhance social distancing for pedestrians and cyclists across the town centres of Greenwich, Eltham and Woolwich.

 The measures will be essential to limit the spread of the virus in south-east London, but also to give residents the confidence to use local amenities and support local businesses once again.

 The Royal Borough’s works so far include:

-The Royal Borough is planning to work closely with the Mayor of London’s Streetspace plan, which aims to transform London’s streets to accommodate a potential ten-fold increase in cycling and five-fold increase in walking when lockdown restrictions are eased.
+The Royal Borough will work with the Mayor of London’s Streetspace plan, which aims to transform London’s streets to accommodate a potential ten-fold increase in cycling and five-fold increase in walking as lockdown restrictions are eased.

-While it awaits details of funding via Streetspace, the Royal Borough has formed a Streetspace Taskforce to identify, develop and implement measures that can be put in place quickly and to develop proposals to Transport for London.
+While it awaits details of funding via Streetspace, the Royal Borough has formed a Streetspace Taskforce to identify, develop and implement measures that can be put in place quickly and to develop proposals to Transport for London (TfL).

-The council said it is focusing on areas it expects to be the busiest, such as town centres, high streets and roads around green spaces.
+The council said it is focussing on areas it expects to be the busiest, such as town centres, high streets and roads around green spaces.

 Greenwich town centre has been prioritised because of its narrow footways.
 In the short-term, temporary barriers have been used to widen the footways around the gyratory.

 The Royal Borough has been working with TfL on the Greenwich Town Centre Liveable Neighbourhood since 2017.
 In 2019, public engagement showed 76% of people support the removal of the gyratory to create more space for walking and cycling.